abdlmnn/expo-django-document/README.md

 This documentation covers the installation and setup of **React Native Expo and Django**.
 It serves as a record of my learning journey with these two stacks, including all the fundamental concepts and configurations I’ve explored.

-## Documentation: Expo, React Native, Django and Django API REST FRAMEWORK:
+## Documentation: Expo, React Native, Django and Django API REST FRAMEWORK

 - [Expo](https://docs.expo.dev/get-started/introduction/)